frarossi2607/MotionTestBenchMaster/Logical/00_AID/Modules/Module_Types/ITC_Global.typ

 		FaultInpectorSectionRight : BOOL;
 		FaultRinserInfeedSectionRight : BOOL;
 		FaultFillerInfeedSectionRight : BOOL;
+		WarmUpCycleReq : BOOL; (*FMA FILLER- signal = 1: The filler can perform the warm up cycle even there is no bottles presence at infeed

+signal = 0:  The fille perform the warm up cycle if the signals open bottles stop from infeed and discharge = 1.  *)
+		Req_Empty : BOOL; (*signal = 1:  infeed conveyor is empty.
+Request to empty conveyor Signal = 0:  normal accumulation : the filler runs at line speed*)
+		Rst_qt : BOOL; (*signal = 1:  Filler reset to "0" the bottle counter*)
+		StartWaterFromPastorizer : BOOL; (*This signal is used when downstream machine (i.e. Labeler) is coupled with the filler without accumulation.
+The filler stops/starts with bottles inside*)
+		StopWithAutoRestart : BOOL; (*This signal is used when downstream machine (i.e. Labeler) is coupled with the filler without accumulation.
+The filler stops/starts with bottles inside*)
+		CoderRunning : BOOL; (*signal = 1: the discharge bottle coder is running

+signal = 0:  the discharge bottle coder is not on production mode*)
+		CoderDisable : BOOL; (*signal = 1: the discharge bottle coder is Disabled *)
+		CoderFault : BOOL; (*signal = 1: the discharge bottle coder is on fault

+signal = 0:  the discharge bottle coder is ready (or bottle coder not existing)*)
 		LineSpeedReference : INT; (*It informs the filler of the line speed.
 This value is fixed by format.
 The machine could follow thi speed instead of filler operator settin on (HMI)*)
+		BottleFormat : INT;
 	END_STRUCT;
 END_TYPE